-Anna Ahlers has published widely on the political system of the PR China, especially on local governance, forms of regime legitimation, the implementation of rural reconstruction programs, and the urban “war against smog,” and, in a more comparative perspective, on the bipolarity of authoritarianism and democracy in the 21st century.
+Anna Ahlers has published widely on the political system of the PRC, especially on local governance, forms of regime legitimation, the implementation of rural reconstruction programs, and the urban “war against smog,” and, in a more comparative perspective, on the bipolarity of authoritarianism and democracy in the 21st century.
 She is a member of the editorial board of The Environments of East Asia series (Cornell University Press), an editor of Soziale Systeme (De Gruyter), a member of the executive committee of the European Journal of East Asian Studies (Brill), and associate editor of the Journal of Chinese Governance (Routledge).

 From Technocracy to Scientocracy?
 Science-Policy Interactions in the Chinese Local State, 1990–2020

 Sino-Norwegian Centre for the Study of Society and Environment (SINORSE)

 The Merton Project: Science and Political Regimes in the 21st Century